netoum/Designex/README.md

 Note we are enabling the file system watcher.

-This command installs the Design tokens and scripts.
+This command installs the Design tokens and scripts, run the script and watch changes for the tokens
-It also generates a default configuration file called `designex.config.js` for you.
-This is the file we referenced when we configured `designex` in `config/config.exs`.
-See `mix help designex.install` to learn more.

 ## License